XMPro/Multi-Agent/docs/installation.md

 Response to analyze:
 {response}

 Based on these criteria, should a new observation be created?
-Respond with ONLY 'Yes' or 'No'.",
+Respond with only 'Yes' or 'No'.",
   reserved_fields: ["response"],
   author: "XMPro",
   created_date: datetime(),